Doncic scores 42 in triple-double, Mavs top Spurs 117-110 - WHIZ News

 Spurs: Coach Gregg Popovich talked about Duncan, in his first season as an assistant coach: “His mere presence is valuable.
 When a young kid has Tim Duncan put his arm around them and guide them in a certain way, give them a piece of advice, that’s way more important than what I can do.”

-Mavericks: This was their first matchup with the Spurs since the retirement of Dirk Nowitzki.
-He played against the Spurs 78 times in the regular season, more than any other team.
+Mavericks: This was their first matchup with the Spurs since the retirement of Dirk Nowitzki, who played against the Spurs 78 times in the regular season — more than any other team.
 Nowitzki also faced San Antonio 36 more times in the playoffs over six series between 2001 and 2014.

 UP NEXT